 Board of Governors

-As an independent school network, ESI is governed by a board of dedicated volunteers with the expertise and experience necessary for fulfilling a board’s primary duties—ensuring that the school remains true to its mission and sound in its fiscal responsibilities.
+As an independent school network, the Ecclesial Schools Initiative is governed by a board of dedicated volunteers with the expertise and experience necessary for fulfilling a board’s primary duties—ensuring that the school remains true to its mission and sound in its fiscal responsibilities.
 It is important to note that the board governs, it does not manage.
 It does this most importantly by evaluating the one employee it has chosen to accomplish its mission—the president, the executive director of the network.

 Campus Deans